ViscousTests/website/content/docs/experience_reviews/experiences.md

 ## Counter Strike: Global Offensive

+## Apex Legends - 2019-2020

+Awesome game that I've enjoyed more the more I've played it.
+Much better to play when in voice chat with teammates.

+### Tips to be better

+Focus on using cover.
+Always try to engage enemies with some object in between you that you can use to cover ~40% of your screen with to make you harder to hit.
+Avoid situations where an opponent can easily catch you without a easy bit of cover to move to.

+Positioning is very helpful to win games.
+Staying above opponents consistantly will let you keep an advantage and win against mechanically better players.

 ## Rainbow 6: Siege

 Very intense and engaging game that requires a high level of focus.